RN to BSN Nursing Program

 3) Proof of Licensure as a Registered Nurse (unencumbered)

-The RN to BSN Program at Grayson College at the Main Campus in Denison, Texas is accredited by the:
+The Baccalaureate Nursing Program at Grayson College at the Main Campus located in Denison, Texas is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)